bartytime4life/ArielSensorArray/configs/optimizer/README.md

 ## Common CLI overrides

-Hydra lets you override any leaf in the config.
-Examples:
+Hydra lets you override any leaf in the config:

 ```bash
 # Tune AdamW